José Guillén: Kansas City Royals

-On December 4, 2007 Guillén signed a 3-year, $36 million contract with the Kansas City Royals.
+On December 4, 2007, Guillén signed a 3-year, $36 million contract with the Kansas City Royals.
 His signing moved Mark Teahen to left field, and Billy Butler to first base.
-He was suspended for the first 15 days of the 2008 season on December 6, 2007 just hours after passing his physical exam.
-His 15-game suspension was rescinded on April 11, 2008; after the MLB Players' Association and MLB owners agreed on modifications to the current drug testing program.
+He was suspended for the first 15 days of the 2008 season on December 6, 2007, just hours after passing his physical exam.
+His 15-day suspension was rescinded on April 11, 2008; after the MLB Players' Association and MLB owners agreed on modifications to the current drug testing program.
 As a result of the agreement, all players implicated in the Mitchell Report were given amnesty.

-In a game on August 26, 2008 in Kansas City against the Texas Rangers, Guillén was involved in a confrontation with a fan in the stands just past the Royals dugout down the first base line.
+In a game on August 26, 2008, in Kansas City against the Texas Rangers, Guillén was involved in a confrontation with a fan in the stands just past the Royals dugout down the first base line.
 He made vulgar gestures and yelled profanity at the fan who had reportedly been heckling him for his lack of hustle.
 His coaches and teammates had to restrain him as he made his way towards the fan.
 The fan was removed from his seat.

-On May 21, 2010 Guillén got his 1,500th career hit in Kauffman Stadium against the Colorado Rockies.
+On May 21, 2010, Guillén got his 1,500th career hit in Kauffman Stadium against the Colorado Rockies.

 On August 5, Guillén was designated for assignment.